gablaxian/gablaxian_jekyll/articles/creating-a-game-with-javascript/animation.md

 {% endhighlight %}

-“A function?”, I hear you cry.
+“A function?”, I hear you cry (you probably didn’t).
 Yeah, it’s a little something I picked up from an [HTML5 Games workshop](//seb.ly/training) I was lucky to attend by [Seb Lee Delisle](http://seb.ly).
 In Javascript, everything is object-like anyway, but with a few twists.
-And it turns out that functions are a simpler way to set up class-like object which we can instantiate later with the `new` operator while also passing in values on creation e.g. `new Link(100,100)`.
+And it turns out that functions are a simpler way to set up class-like object which we can instantiate later with the `new` operator while also passing in values, e.g. `new Link(100,100)`.
 We may use objects later, but for now, functions are a simpler construct which quickly give us the flexibility we need.

 Now we can start moving some of the Link-specific code and variables from `main()`, `init()` and even the global variables into that function, including some setup code like, loading in his image file: